gdamdam/awesome-decentralized-web/README.md

 Entries marked **Dormant** still work but have seen no meaningful development for roughly 2 years; dead projects live in the Graveyard section at the bottom.

-**A quick taxonomy.** *Federated* systems (Mastodon, Matrix, XMPP) are many independently operated servers interoperating through a shared protocol — you choose which server to trust instead of trusting a central one. *Peer-to-peer* systems (BitTorrent, Scuttlebutt, Tox) have no servers at all: every participant connects directly and carries part of the infrastructure. *Distributed* only means data or computation is spread across many machines — centralized services can be distributed too; a distributed system is decentralized only when no single party controls it. *Local-first* software (built with Automerge, Yjs or Willow) keeps the authoritative copy of your data on your own device and treats the network as optional, syncing when connectivity allows.
+**A quick taxonomy.** *Federated* systems (Mastodon, Matrix, XMPP) are many independently operated servers interoperating through a shared protocol — you choose which server to trust instead of trusting a central one. *Peer-to-peer* systems (BitTorrent, Scuttlebutt, Tox) exchange data directly between participants without requiring a single authoritative application server — though trackers, bootstrap nodes or relays may assist. *Distributed* only means data or computation is spread across many machines — centralized services can be distributed too; a distributed system is decentralized only when no single party controls it. *Local-first* software (built with Automerge, Yjs or Willow) keeps the authoritative copy of your data on your own device and treats the network as optional, syncing when connectivity allows.

 ## Contents